tylerharter/cs301-projects/fall19/p10/stage1.md

 It contains the table of all the countries and capitals with latitude and longitude in tabular format.
 Do not download the data using the csv or json file download link.
 You need to write the code to scrape the data from this table.
-Start by install `Beautiful Soup` and `requests` using pip.
+Start by install `Beautiful Soup` using pip.

-Once again, use `retrieve()` to fetch the data, and then use Beautiful Soup to parse it.
+First, call `download('capitals.html', 'http://techslides.com/list-of-countries-and-capitals')` to download the webpage.
+You can open `capitals.html` and make sure that this page looks fine.

-Create a `get_capitals()` function, similar to above, which should do the following:
+Now do the following:
-* Use beautiful soup to convert the html text to soup.
+* Read from `capitals.html` and use beautiful soup to convert the html text to soup.
 * Find the table containing the data (Hint: .find() or .find_all() methods can be used).
 * Find all the rows in the table (Note: rows are inside 'tr' html tag and data is in 'td' tag).
 * Create a dictionary containing country name, capital and location coordinate.
 Create a list of dictionaries for all the countries.